AlexR3000/SeminarATC/README.md

 ## API Documentation

-The API for the project is simple.
-It exists of one endpoint, which responses includes all currently observed aircraft that are currently in a valid state.
+The API for the project is simple, consisting of a single endpoint.
+Its responses include all currently observed aircraft that are in a valid state.

 ### Endpoints